fabian-gubler/cellster/README.md

 Further documentation on how to use the tool, contribute, and delve deeper into its features will be provided soon.
 Stay tuned!

-## 💡 **Feedback & Contributions**: We're always open to feedback and contributions.
+## 💡 **Feedback & Contributions**

+We're always open to feedback and contributions.
 Feel free to open issues, suggest features, or contribute to the codebase.